pflanze/utf-8-lineseparator/docs/design.md

 release it when done with it), but the caller of foo wants to continue using the string afterwards, it can simply pass a new `String` that sets the `needs_freeing` field to `false`.
-When foo calls `string_release`, it will then not actually free it and the caller can continue to use it.
+When foo calls `String_release`, it will then not actually free it and the caller can continue to use it.

 (This is not a very solid approach (as foo might assume that it can